htutwaiphyoe/mastering-accessibility/testing-accessibility/README.md

 - To improve state of accessibility
 - Building accessible web apps
 - Making inclusive for people with disabilities
-- the foundational part of the project
+- The foundational part of the project
 - Accessible from start for well-designed, well-architected
-- make a big impact
+- Make a big impact

 ## Digital Accessibility

-- the practice of preventing and removing barriers that keep disabled people from accessing digital content and interacting with online features
+- The practice of preventing and removing barriers that keep disabled people from accessing digital content and interacting with online features
-- prevent from first place
+- Prevent from first place

+## Accessibility

+- A civil right to participate in digital society
+- Legal situation with human rights
+- Inclusion of people with disabilities
+- A key part of design
+- Not only technology also in public society
+- Often forgotten
+- Necessary to prioritize